LF-digitala-kanaler/LFDS/content/components/web/page-content/value-box.md

 ---
 template: ComponentPage
-category: Page Content
 title: Value Box
+intro: The value box is intended to draw the users attention and for them to at-a-glance see the total value of the related content.
+It is primarily used in Mina sidor to display value of total/specific content.
 description: The value box is intended to draw the users attention and for them to at-a-glance see the total value of the related content.
 It is primarily used in Mina sidor to display value of total/specific content.
 previewImage: /img/value-box.svg
-intro: The value box is intended to draw the users attention and for them to at-a-glance see the total value of the related content.
-It is primarily used in Mina sidor to display value of total/specific content.
-backgroundColor: "#f3f3f3"
+category: Page Content
 tabs:
   - content: >-
       ## How to use